-While we do not create content that is specifically modified and created with disabled adults in mind, we do have our Everyday Life program, which is often used by these populations.
+While we do not create content that is specifically modified and created with disabled adults in mind, we do have our Everyday Life program, which is often used by this population of learners.

 GCFLearnFree.org’s Everyday Life program uses interactive, situation-based lessons to teach functional literacy skills.
 Each activity provides learners with an opportunity to test their knowledge of real-world situations and develop the confidence and skills necessary to be successful in everyday life.
 These free interactives teach the basics on everything from telling time to reading food labels to counting change.